NuSTAR as an Axion Helioscope

-For the free electron and hydrogen density, we use the model from~\cite{2008GeofI..47..197D}, also representative of the quiet Sun.
-This model is, in turn, based on model VAL-C of the chromosphere from~\cite{1981ApJS...45..635V} and the coronal model by~\cite{1976RSPTA.281..339G}.
-Our approach describes only the quiet Sun and ignores the additional coronal density associated with the streamer belt.
-In addition to free electrons and hydrogen, we consider the contribution to the plasma density from helium (He).
-We assume that its density profile follows the one of hydrogen (H) and take a relative abundance $n_{\rm H} / n_{\rm He} = 0.06$~\cite{2012ApJ...755...33S, 2011SoPh..268..255C, 2009LanB...4B..712L}.
-We do not include the contribution of heavier elements to the plasma frequency since it is negligible given their low abundances.
-In the chromosphere, the ionization fraction is small, and the plasma frequency results from the density of electrons bound to atoms, mainly hydrogen, as shown on the bottom panel of Fig.~\ref{fig:models}.
-In the corona, the temperature is of order $10^6$~K, implying that hydrogen and helium are fully ionized.
-Due to their higher mass, the contribution from nuclei to the plasma frequency is suppressed compared to that of free electrons.
+To accurately calculate the axion-photon conversion probability in the solar magnetic atmosphere, it is essential to model the free electron and hydrogen density.
+For this purpose, we utilize the model from~\cite{2008GeofI..47..197D}, which is representative of the quiet Sun.
+This model builds on the VAL-C chromospheric model~\cite{1981ApJS...45..635V} and the coronal model~\cite{1976RSPTA.281..339G}.
+Our focus is specifically on the quiet Sun, excluding the added coronal density contributions from the streamer belt.
+In addition to free electrons and hydrogen, we account for helium (He) in the plasma density, assuming it follows the density profile of hydrogen (H) with a relative abundance $n_{\rm{H}} / n_{\rm{He}} = 0.06$~\cite{2012ApJ...755...33S, 2011SoPh..268..255C, 2009LanB...4B..712L}.
+Contributions from heavier elements are not included in the computation of $q$, as their low abundances render their impact on the plasma frequency negligible.
+In the chromosphere, where the ionization fraction is low, the plasma frequency is primarily determined by the density of bound electrons in atoms, mainly hydrogen, as shown in the bottom panel of Fig.~\ref{fig:models}.
+In the corona, with temperatures on the order of $10^{6}$~K, hydrogen and helium are fully ionized.
+Given the higher mass of nuclei, their contribution to the plasma frequency is minimal compared to that of free electrons.